pinglab-intern/NLP-Cogenital_Heart_Defects/README.md

 ### Requirements

 ### Walkthrough
-The data for every cogenital heart defect type can be found here: https://www.nlm.nih.gov/databases/download/mesh.html
+The data for every congenital heart defect type can be found here: https://www.nlm.nih.gov/databases/download/mesh.html

 The following are instructions as to how to read in a file in ASCII format and neatly organise the data there using the Python programming language.